temenostech/temenos-platform-documentation/docfx_project/home/techguides/itss-test-framework-template.md

-- The ITSS test tool has 2 parts, a Server and a Client.
+- The ITSS test tool contains a Server and a Client.

 - The Test Cases and Test Campaigns (ITSS terminology for Test Scenarios) are created and maintained in the ITSS server.

-- To maintain the Test Component structure in Artifactory to fit with the Assemble principle, Temenos Continuous Deployment manages and promotes the configuration files instead of actual test cases and scenarios.
+- To maintain the Test Component structure in Artifactory to fit with the Assemble principle, Temenos Continuous Deployment manages and promotes the configuration files instead of the actual test cases and scenarios.
 Those configuration files gather all the necessary information for the ITSS test client to "download" from the ITSS test server at run time the set of test scenarios to run.

 - The ITSS test framework is a Selenium-based framework embedded with other functionalities.
 See below the ITSS test client framework folder structure: